MaTrix986/TypstSnips/README.md

 2. Or turn on `Load from file`, and copy `typst.js` into directory of your vault.

 # Attention

 Transplantation may be incomplete.
-The part about VISUAL is not available in [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips) yet, and the snnipets behaviour under the two plugins is not always the same.
+The snnipets behaviour under the two plugins is not always the same.